($\mathfrak{S}_p \times \mathfrak{S}_q$)-Invariant Graphical Parking Functions: Graphical parking functions

 \section{Graphical parking functions}

-In 2004, Postnikov and Shapiro defined the first generalization of a parking function which depends on a graph $G$, the $G$-parking function \cite{PS04}.
-In this section, we review its definition, along with two other relevant results from the literature: the correspondence between maximal $G$-parking functions and certain acyclic orientations of $G$, and the relationship between $G$-parking functions and vector parking functions.
+The notion of $G$-parking function was first introduced by Postnikov and Shapiro in \cite{PS04}.
+In this section, we review its definition for un-directed graphs, along with two relevant results: the correspondence between maximal $G$-parking functions and certain acyclic orientations of $G$, and the relationship between $G$-parking functions and vector parking functions.

 For the rest of this paper, any graph $G$ is assumed to be an undirected, connected, loopless multigraph having a distinguished root vertex unless otherwise specified.
 For our purposes, we can equivalently view $G$ as a simple graph (i.e., having no loops or parallel edges) with vertex set $V(G)$, edge set $E(G)$, and an associated edge-weight function $wt_G: E(G) \to \mathbb{Z}^+$, where $wt_G(\{i,j\})$ equals the number of parallel edges between vertices $i$ and $j$ in the multigraph $G$.
-If vertices $i$ and $j$ are not neighbors in $G$, we may sometimes write $wt_G(\{i,j\})=0$ to indicate $\{i,j\} \notin E(G)$.
+If vertices $i$ and $j$ are not adjacent in $G$, we may sometimes write $wt_G(\{i,j\})=0$ to indicate $\{i,j\} \notin E(G)$.
 We will always let $V(G) = [n]_0 = \{0,1,2,\ldots,n\}$ for some $n \in \mathbb{Z}^+$, with $0$ the unique root vertex.